 While this is dependent on the learning platform you are using, the accessibility of online learning helps better cater to those who want control their own learning schedule.
 Maybe they can recall more of the material when lessons are spread out or perhaps they are able to concentrate better in privacy and quiet.
 In any case, what virtual learning lacks in a human proctor, makes up for in flexibility for the learner.

 Accessibility vs. Immediate Feedback

 Few would argue that teaching is a noble profession, in part because teachers are required to not only share their knowledge in an accessible way but have the insight to improve a struggling learner’s performance.
 This takes tremendous sympathy and experience and therefore is a distinct advantage over a virtual learning system that can not respond in this way.

 Taken as a whole, online learning provides tremendous flexibility for the learner.
-As in the case of continuing medical education, many practitioners are having to contend with the obligations of their professional and personal lives while figuring out how to best meet annual CME requirements.
+As in the case of continuing medical education, many practitioners are having to contend with busy lives while also meeting annual CME requirements.
 Being able to choose less hectic times of the week or year to fit in learning with online learning can make the experience and outcomes more positive.
 For specialty practitioners who use CME to get the latest information on their medical domain, access to a variety of curricula in an on-demand online library is key.

 Some medical learners are now choosing a hybrid CME schedule for themselves, incorporating in-person learning (in this case, travel CME seminars) that features a wealth of information about a highly-relevant topic, along with virtual learning.
 This way they can balance the benefits of both while optimizing their learning schedule.
 CME Seminars’ online courses come with supporting materials and are accessible anywhere, helping you to learn at your own pace and earn credits on your schedule.